apache/trafficserver/doc/admin/index.en.rst

 popular objects.
 This RAM cache serves the most popular objects as fast as possible and reduces load on disks, especially during temporary traffic peaks.
 You can configure the RAM cache size to suit your needs;
-for detailed information, refer to `Changing the Size of the RAM Cache <configuring-cache#ChangingSizeofRAMCache>`_.
+for detailed information, refer to :ref:`changing-the-size-of-the-ram-cache`.

 The Host Database
 -----------------